-Retirement Age All other actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period from 1997 to 2015, including updates to salary increase, mortality and retirement rates.
-The Experience Study report may be accessed on the

-CalPERS website at www.calpers.ca.gov under Forms and Publications.
+Retirement age All other actuarial assumptions used in the June 30, 2019 valuation were based on the results of an actuarial experience study for the period from 1997 to 2015, including updates to salary increase, mortality and retirement rates.
+The Experience Study report may be accessed on the CalPERS website at www.calpers.ca.gov under Forms and Publication specific data.
+The table includes 15 years of mortality improvements using 90 percent of Society of Actuaries' Scale 2016.
+For more details on this table, please refer to the 2017 experience study report.

-Mortality The mortality table used was developed based on CalPERS' specific data.
-The table includes more details on this table, please refer to the 2017 experience study report.
+Mortality The mortality table used was developed based on CalPERS'